niess/jsmn-tea/README.md

 was triggered.
 The two following one are optional.
 They specify the faulty JSON file and the JSMN token index, in case of a parsing error.

-Note that despite the error handler and the output stream are provided at the creation of the `jsmn_tea` object, they can be modified afterwards, on the flight.
-For convenience, the JSMN-TEA library also provides two more functions for masking or unmasking them both, as:
+Note that despite the error handler is provided at the creation of the\
+`jsmn_tea` object, it can be modified afterwards, on the flight.
+For convenience, the JSMN-TEA library also provides two more functions for masking or unmasking error handling, as:
 ```c
 /* Call this to disable errors handling and dumping. */
 void jsmn_tea_error_disable(struct jsmn_tea * tea);